-Trump tweet slams 'disgraceful' Kate Steinle verdict
+Trump slams 'disgraceful' Kate Steinle verdict

-Washington (CNN)President Donald Trump, who often brought up the death of Kate Steinle during his campaign, tweeted Thursday night that the acquittal of the undocumented immigrant who shot her was a "disgraceful verdict."
+Washington (CNN)President Donald Trump slammed what he called a "disgraceful verdict" in the 2015 shooting death of Kate Steinle by an undocumented immigrant, a crime he seized on during his presidential campaign as part of his call for tougher immigration policies.

+"The Kate Steinle killer came back and back over the weakly protected Obama border, always committing crimes and being violent, and yet this info was not used in court.
+His exoneration is a complete travesty of justice.
+BUILD THE WALL!" he tweeted Friday morning in the wake of a jury's acquittal of Jose Ines Garcia Zarate, who had been deported five times before the shooting.

-"No wonder the people of our Country are so angry with Illegal Immigration," the President tweeted hours after a jury acquitted Jose Ines Garcia Zarate, who had been deported five times before the killing of Steinle in 2015.
+"No wonder the people of our Country are so angry with Illegal Immigration," the President tweeted hours after the verdict.

-Trump often cited Steinle's death on a San Francisco pier during his presidential run as an example of the dangers of sanctuary cities.
+In particular, on the campaign trail, Trump often cited Steinle's death as a warning against so-called sanctuary cities.
+The term loosely refers to jurisdictions that in some way do not cooperate with federal immigration enforcement.
+The stated reasons vary, from protecting undocumented immigrants to preserving local law enforcement's ability to gain the trust and cooperation of communities.
+Some jurisdictions have also been barred by the courts from complying with certain federal requests.

-Attorney General Jeff Sessions condemned San Francisco's sanctuary city policy in the wake of a not-guilty verdict.
+Attorney General Jeff Sessions condemned San Francisco's sanctuary city policy in the wake of the not-guilty verdict.

 Sessions has been critical of sanctuary cities during his tenure as attorney general, and several cities have pursed legal action against the Department of Justice in response.